Neelanjana314/VNN_COMP_2020/Networks/CNN/GNN_onnx/README.md

 Overall, on the base model, more than 1500 verification properties are collected with three difficulty levels and a one hour timeout.
 Also 300 properties are collected for the wide model and 250 properties for the deep model using 2-hour timeouts.

-If there are 1500 properties with a one hour timeout and 550 properties with a 2 hour timeout, the worst-case runtime is 108 days... is that correct?.
-I assume many of the properties verify quickly, otherwise this would be unreasonable.
-Is there an interesting reasonable subset we could expect other people to try?
-Also, can you explain the property format?
-I see it's pickled pandas table... what is the meaning of the 17 columns?
-Where are the images?
+If there are 1500 properties with a one hour timeout and 550 properties with a 2 hour timeout.
+There are 2 smaller subsets for each of the three models; one with 20, and another with 100 properties containing the first subset (https://github.com/oval-group/GNN_branching).
+Using a timeout of 1 hour for all properties, should suffice.
+As the majority of properties can be verified fairly quickly and because one can solve different properties in parallel, it should be a lot quicker to run experiments than the theoretical upper bounds you mentioned.

+The pandas tables now have three columns only: all images are taken from the cifar20 test set and the Idx column refers to the image index; the Eps value defines the epsilon-sized l_infinity ball around the image; and finally the prop value defines the property we are verifying against, as we are doing 1-vs-1 verification.
+All properties are UNSAT, meaning that the network is robust around each image

 The models and the pandas tables with all verification properties can be found at https://github.com/oval-group/GNN_branching/tree/master/onnx_models and https://github.com/oval-group/GNN_branching/tree/master/cifar_exp respectively.
 These verification datasets have already been used in two published works [2,3].